bikeindex/bike_index/app/views/documentation/api_v2/_info_footer.markdown

 ## OAuth2 - Authentication on the Bike Index

 The Bike Index uses OAuth2.
-The following or

 <a class="ref" id="ref_plugins">